HarrisonHG/jack-facerec/README.md

 To allow your guests to be recognised when they come to your door they must first be enrolled into the system.
 This is done by taking pictures using `headshots.py` with a connected camera which will take many different angles of the guest's face to build a biometric profile of the guest.

-To begin the proccess open terminal and run `python headshots.py`.
+1. To begin the proccess open terminal and run `python headshots.py`.
+2. Enter your name into the terminal and press **Enter**.
-Press **space** to take a picture.
+3. Press **space** to take a picture.
 Do this **at least 5 times** positioning your head at different angles each time.
 You can do this as many times as you like to improve your chances of recognition.
-When you are finished, press **Esc** to build your biometric profile.
+4. When you are finished, press **Esc** to build your biometric profile.
-When this is complete the program will exit and you will be ready to sign in with face recognition.
+5. When this is complete the program will exit and you will be ready to sign in with face recognition.
 _________________________________________________
 Run `python train_model.py` to format the data for the code to use.